oracle-livelabs/apex/scm-ai-agents/1-import-data/1-import-data.md

 Before you can build the AI Agent, the workspace needs a schema, sample data, and a base application to work from.

 In this lab, you will load three SQL scripts: one that creates the warehouse tables, one that populates them with sample data, and one that adds operational data.
-You will then import the SCM application export and connect a Generative AI Service.
+You will then import the **APEX Inventory and Warehouse Management** application export and connect a Generative AI Service.
 Once this lab is complete, the workspace is ready for you to add agent tools in the following labs.

 Estimated Time: 10 minutes